What is GERD? Understanding Gastroesophageal Reflux Disease

 - Avoid smoking.
 Nicotine from tobacco relaxes the lower esophageal sphincter, which can lead to acid reflux.

 - Don’t go to bed right after eating.
 Wait at least 2-3 hours after a meal before you lie down.
-If you still experience reflux overnight, try elevating your head of bed 6-8 inches with blocks under the feet of your bed or a wedge under the mattress.
+If you still experience reflux overnight, try elevating the head of your bed 6-8 inches with blocks under the feet of your bed or a wedge under the mattress.
 Unfortunately, extra pillows won’t do the trick.

 - Avoid your trigger foods.
 Some common foods that aggravate GERD symptoms are caffeinated beverages (coffee, tea, soda), alcohol, tomato products, citrus fruits, chocolate, peppermint, spicy foods, and fatty foods.
 But remember, everyone is different, and some foods may affect you more than others, so try keeping a log of the foods that trigger your symptoms.